-AS0861 Graduate Aural Skills 1
+AS0861 Graduate Aural Skills 1 2.5 hrs weekly/2 credits

 This course focuses on studies in ear training, sight-singing, rhythm, and dictation.
 It includes the writing, singing, and recognition of intervals, scale degrees, melodies, chords, and harmonic structures ranging from diatonicism through simple chromaticism (both melodic and harmonic) and modulation.
 Special emphasis is placed on conducting and form recognition.